dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/cross-database-macros.md

 ### current_timestamp

-The `dbt.current_timestamp()` macro allows you to generate the current timestamp in a format suitable for database queries.
-This is useful when you need to capture the current date and time within your SQL queries or models.
+This macro returns the current date and time for the system.
+Depending on the adapter:

+- The result may be an aware or naive timestamp.
+- The result may correspond to the start of the statement or the start of the transaction.

 **Args**
 - None

 **Usage**
-- You can use the `dbt.current_timestamp()` macro within your dbt SQL files like this:
+- You can use the `current_timestamp()` macro within your dbt SQL files like this:

 ```sql
 {{ dbt.current_timestamp() }}